Tezsure/Tezster-CLI/README.md

 keep developing
 ```

-For more deatiled description and error guidance refer: https://app.gitbook.com/@malviyaop/s/tezster-cli/
+For more deatiled description and error guidance [refer this](https://cli.tezster.tech/)